Damkols/greenlight/readme.md

 - Use QueryRow method to execute sql query on our conection pool.
 - Call Insert method on movies model
 - Set Location header for newly created resource URL
-- Write Json response with a 201 created status code
+- Write Json response with a 201 created status code\
+- Check if movie Id is greter than 1